SangTran01/FEND-Arcade-Game/README.md

 ##Usage

 1. Open up project folder
-2. Open index.html in text editor
+2. Open index.html in text editor OR open in a browser

-## Details
+## How to Play

-* This application allows the user to filter restaurants from a list and view them on a map.
+* This application allows the user to move the character with the arrow keys
+* The goal is to reach the end while avoiding the bugs